ngranard/Dish-Dynamo/README.md

 # API

-The DishDyamo app utilizes FastAPI which allows logged-in users to create, update, and delete recipes they've created.
+The Dish Dyamo app utilizes FastAPI which allows logged-in users to create, update, and delete recipes they've created.
 Users who are not logged in can view recipes.

 # Getting started